COSC3020/tail-recursion-IshitaPatel18/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The asymptotic complexity of tail-recursive Fibonacci is vastly different than that of the non-tail-recursive version.
+The tail-recursive version of Fibonacci runs for n or linear time because it is making the single recursive call at the end to itself, which will happen for n number of times as for every recursive call, n is decremented.
+The if checks and variable initializations are all constant time, so they are dropped to get the worst case complexity of
+$\Theta(n)$.
+The non recursive runtime is $\Theta(2^n)$ (from the Introduction to Algorithms textbook on page 751, using the golden ratio for approximation) which is way worse than $\Theta(n)$.
+Therefore, the runtime complexity of tail-recursive and non-tail-recursive Fibonacci is very different and the tail-recursive implementation is more efficient with it's linear runtime.